-Where the Judge at C is of the opinion that the horse and rider combination:

-- a) are not able to fulfil the requirements of the level of the test; and/or - b) the performance is not in the best interests of the horse's welfare; and/or - c) shows abusive riding, the combination will be eliminated - d) there is no appeal against this decision
+Where the Judge at C is of the opinion that the horse and rider combination are not able to fulfil the requirements of the level of the test; and/or the performance is not in the best interests of the horse's welfare due to extreme tension, and/or shows abusive riding, the combination will be eliminated.
+There is no appeal against this decision.